TOP Famous Companies with Arrow Logos

 Founded in Italy in 1948, Diadora is a renowned global manufacturer of footwear and sportswear.
 With a history spanning several decades, the brand has undergone many evolutions, with logo changes reflecting its growth and adaptation to changing audience tastes.

-A key element of the Diadora brand is the emblematic arrow-shaped motif strategically placed above the letter “O” in the wordmark.
-This sleek and modern design element not only emphasizes the brand’s name but also brings a touch of modernity to its overall aesthetic.
-The placement of the arrow, reminiscent of an accent mark, lends a European sophistication, paying homage to the brand’s Italian roots.
-The subtle yet striking elements of the logo demonstrate Diadora’s commitment to craftsmanship and ideas, making it a popular brand for many sportswear enthusiasts around the world.
+A key element of the Diadora brand is the symbolic arrow-shaped motif strategically placed above the letter “O” in the wordmark.
+This sleek, modern design element emphasizes the brand’s name and adds a touch of modernity to its overall aesthetic.
+The placement of the arrow, reminiscent of an accent mark, lends a European sophistication and pays homage to the brand’s Italian roots.
+The subtle yet striking elements of the logo demonstrate Diadora’s commitment to craftsmanship and ideas, making it a popular brand for many sportswear enthusiasts worldwide.

 Dunlop Sports